-So, Almost all newer vehicles on the road today use a mass air flow sensor (MAF).
+So, almost all newer vehicles on the road today, use a mass air flow (MAF) sensor.

-The mass air flow sensor (MAF) is always located in the air stream before the throttle body.
-There actually are a few different types of mass air flow sensors (MAF).
+The mass air flow (MAF) sensor is always located, in the air stream, before the throttle body.
+There actually are a few different types, of mass air flow (MAF) sensors.

-So, When air passes across the (MAF); it cools the wire inside; increasing the amount of current needed to keep that wire at the specified temperature.
-Hot wire sensors typically have an operating range of 0 – 5 volts; with idle voltage being around .5 – .8 volts and full throttle being between 4 and 5 volts.
-As a result; The voltage required is proportional to the amount of the air flow.
-The computer uses this information in conjunction with input from other sensors; to calculate the correct amount of fuel to deliver to the engine.
+So, when air passes across the (MAF), it cools the wire inside.
+As a result, increasing the amount of current needed, to keep that wire, at the specified temperature.
+Hot wire sensors typically have an operating range of 0 – 5 volts.
+With idle voltage being around .5 – .8 volts.
+And, full throttle being between 4 and 5 volts.
+So, the voltage required is proportional to the amount of the air flow.
+The computer uses this information, in conjunction with input from other sensors; to calculate the correct amount of fuel, to deliver to the engine.

-A contaminated or failed (MAF) cannot measure the amount of air flow correctly.
-This causes the engine computer to miscalculate the amount of fuel to be injected.
-As a result; a failed mass air flow sensor causes various driveability problems.
+So, a contaminated or failed (MAF) cannot measure the amount of air flow correctly.
+This causes the engine computer to, miscalculate the amount of fuel to be injected.
+So, a failed mass air flow sensor causes various driveability problems.

-Here are some of the most common symptoms of a faulty mass air flow sensor (MAF);
+Here are some of the most common symptoms of a faulty mass air flow (MAF) sensor:

 - The engine is very hard to start

 - The engine stalls shortly after starting